PPFAS & MOSL Nasdaq vs direct US investing: which works better

 PPFAS holds 35% US stocks; MOSL Nasdaq 100 tracks the NDX.
 When these beat the LRS route — and when direct US investing still wins.

-For Indians who want US-equity exposure without dealing with the LRS, TCS, Schedule FA, and Form 67, there's a tempting alternative: Indian mutual funds that hold US stocks.
+For Indians who want US-equity exposure without dealing with the LRS, TCS, Schedule FA, and Form 67 (renumbered Form 44 from TY 2026-27), there's a tempting alternative: Indian mutual funds that hold US stocks.
 The most popular are PPFAS Flexi Cap (which holds ~35% US stocks within an Indian mutual fund wrapper) and the Motilal Oswal Nasdaq 100 FoF (which tracks the NDX index).

 These are real options, with real tradeoffs.
 This post walks through how they work, when they're better than direct US investing via LRS, and when they're worse.